ollo69/ha-melcloud-custom/info.md

 ## Custom component additional features
 I just added some features to the existing native components, waiting for the same features to be implemented:

-1. Login password is stored in the registry during integration configuration.
-The access token is recreated every time the Home Assistant start and is not stored in the registry.
-Now you must also provide login language from a list of available options.
+1. Add support for login language from a list of available options.
 The language should be the same that you normaly use for other MELCloud application (e.g. your phone app).

 1. Added control for **Vertical and Horizontal Swing Modes** on ATA devices using default Swing features.